vsellappa/HDF-Workshop/README.md

 ```
 ALTER USER 'root'@'localhost' IDENTIFIED BY 'Secur1ty!';
 uninstall plugin validate_password;
-CREATE DATABASE registry DEFAULT CHARACTER SET utf8; CREATE DATABASE streamline DEFAULT CHARACTER SET utf8;
+CREATE DATABASE registry DEFAULT CHARACTER SET utf8;
+CREATE DATABASE streamline DEFAULT CHARACTER SET utf8;
+CREATE DATABASE druid DEFAULT CHARACTER SET utf8;
+CREATE DATABASE superset DEFAULT CHARACTER SET utf8;
-CREATE USER 'registry'@'%' IDENTIFIED BY 'StrongPassword'; CREATE USER 'streamline'@'%' IDENTIFIED BY 'StrongPassword';
+CREATE USER 'registry'@'%' IDENTIFIED BY 'StrongPassword';
+CREATE USER 'streamline'@'%' IDENTIFIED BY 'StrongPassword';
+CREATE USER 'druid'@'%' IDENTIFIED BY 'StrongPassword';
+CREATE USER 'superset'@'%' IDENTIFIED BY 'StrongPassword';
-GRANT ALL PRIVILEGES ON registry.* TO 'registry'@'%' WITH GRANT OPTION ; GRANT ALL PRIVILEGES ON streamline.* TO 'streamline'@'%' WITH GRANT OPTION ;
+GRANT ALL PRIVILEGES ON *.* TO 'registry'@'%' WITH GRANT OPTION ;
+GRANT ALL PRIVILEGES ON *.* TO 'streamline'@'%' WITH GRANT OPTION ;
+GRANT ALL PRIVILEGES ON *.* TO 'druid'@'%' WITH GRANT OPTION;
+GRANT ALL PRIVILEGES ON *.* TO 'superset'@'%' WITH GRANT OPTION;
 commit;
 ```
 - Identify the password created by default and setup a new password.
 You can choose a password of your own and set it up in the following script.
 By default, it is StrongPassword: